augustshultz/tli/README.md

 ## Project status: Alpha

-This project has just started and is not really fit for anyone to use at the moment.
+This project has just started and is not ready for anyone to use.

 ## Installation